hallvard/plantuml/README.md

 # Main plugins
 - net.sourceforge.plantuml.lib - plantuml.jar packaged as a bundle
+- net.sourceforge.plantuml.lib.jlatexmath - fragment to the lib bundle that adds the jlatexmath lib
 - net.sourceforge.plantuml.eclipse - core Eclipse integration, including the extension point for providing diagrams
+- net.sourceforge.plantuml.eclipse.imagecontrol - the control for viewing the generated images
 - net.sourceforge.plantuml.text - diagrams based on explicit DSL code, with support for editors based on the standard Eclipse text editor
 - net.sourceforge.plantuml.jdt - diagrams based on the Eclipse Java model, with support for Java and Class File editors
 - net.sourceforge.plantuml.ecore - diagrams based on Ecore models, with support for most Ecore editors